 Go Easy on Fat, Especially Saturated

-In addition, saturated and trans fats may promote inflammation, so choose mostly monounsaturated fats and some polyunsaturated fats including of extra virgin olive oil, avocado/avocado oil, expeller pressed high oleic sunflower oil, seeds, and nuts.
-In addition, if you enjoy fish, try to add some anti-inflammatory omega-s’s to your diet-like in this delicious Miso Maple Broiled Salmon Nicoise Salad.
+In addition, saturated and trans fats may promote inflammation, so choose mostly monounsaturated fats and some polyunsaturated fats, including extra virgin olive oil, avocado/avocado oil, expeller pressed high oleic sunflower oil, seeds, and nuts.
+In addition, if you enjoy fish, try adding some anti-inflammatory omega-3’s to your diet like this delicious Miso Maple Broiled Salmon Nicoise Salad.
 Yum!

-DIETARY FAT GOAL: Aim for 20-35% of daily calories coming from good fats (above) with less than 10% of calorie from saturated and trans fats.
+DIETARY FAT GOAL: Aim for 20-35% of daily calories to come from good fats (above) with less than 10% of calories from saturated and trans fats.

 Breast Cancer Diet FAQ